Corporate Tax Registration UAE: Step-by-Step EmaraTax Guide (2026)

 |---|---|---|

-| Valid Trade License (+ branch licenses) | PDF, max 15MB | Must be valid and not expired.
+| Valid Trade License (+ all branch licenses) | PDF, max 15MB | Must not be expired.
 Upload all branch licenses if applicable. |

-| Certificate of Incorporation / MOA | PDF, max 15MB | Or Partnership Agreement.
-Required for legal entities. |
+| Certificate of Incorporation / MOA | PDF, max 15MB | Or Partnership Agreement for partnerships. |

 | Emirates ID & Passport of owners (>25% ownership) | PDF, max 15MB each | Clear, coloured copies.
-For all owners holding 25% or more shares. |
+All owners with 25%+ shares. |

 | Passport of Authorized Signatory | PDF, max 15MB | Person submitting the application on behalf of the company. |